ABC: Achieving Better Control of Multimodal Embeddings using VLMs: ABC

 \section{ABC}

 \Cref{fig:intro} is an overview of our training regime and model architecture.
 Our training regime consists of $2$ distinct stages; pretraining and instruction fine-tuning.
-The pretraining stage uses self-supervised training on image-caption pairs to adapt features used for generative modeling into features for dense embeddings.
+The pretraining stage trains on image-caption pairs to adapt features used for generative modeling into features for dense embeddings.
 As our pretraining does not require instructions, it can be easily scaled using any large image-captioning data source~\citep{c12m, laion}.
-In the second stage, we train using queries consisting of images and synthetic text instructions.
-We also revise the positive caption to correspond to the specific aspect of the image that is relevant to the instruction.
+In the second stage, we train an adapter to allow \textbf{ABC} to embed images conditioned on a text instruction, enabling natural language control over visual representations.
+Using contrastive learning with synthetic instructions, the \textbf{ABC} learns to represent different visual aspects of the same image based solely on textual commands.